Max-Almighty/Max-Almighty/README.md

 - Hi, I’m Max!
 I'm a 16 year old male who is very introverted and identifies as asexual.

 ## More about me
 Well, I'm a human, guaranteed.
 I also am from the planet Earth, just like you (I hope 👀)!
-In my free time I like to cube a little (PB for the 3*3 being 17.32) and I'm also starting to code in Javascript.
+In my free time I like to cube a little (PB for the 3*3 being 17.32) and
-- I'm mostly going to update this once I start figuring out github.

 ## Contact Me
 - [Discord Profile](https://discord.com/users/803903334506692618)